March Madness Survivor Picks (2026)

 Strategy Focus: Controlled aggression

-This is where survivor pools start thinning out.
+This is where survivor contests start thinning out.
 You’ll still find favorites, but the gap tightens.

 What to Look For